Conor7896/vibrio_forecasting/README.md

 taxonomy_16s.csv
 Taxonomic assignments for all 16S ASVs/OTUs, including hierarchical taxonomy from kingdom to species (where available).
 Used to map ASVs to taxonomic labels for ecological interpretation and feature importance summaries.

+taxonomy_18s.csv
+Taxonomic assignments for all 18S rRNA ASVs/OTUs, including hierarchical taxonomy from kingdom to species (where resolvable).
+This table links the 18S abundance data to eukaryotic taxonomic groups and is used for ecological interpretation, feature importance summaries, and community-level analyses. |

 v_vul_otu.csv
 Derived microbial dataset focusing on OTUs relevant to Vibrio vulnificus.
 Used in exploratory analysis and to link microbial composition with pathogen presence/absence.